 - Honors College

 - Honors Program Information Brief and Checklist - Updated 8 September 2020 (DOC, 13.7 KB)

 - Departmental Honors Handbook - Updated 8 September 2020 (PDF, 638 KB)

 The Department of Communication offers a 9-hour honors program.
 Students must complete 6 hours of classroom honors work and a 3-hour honors thesis.
 Disciplinary honors courses will be drawn from designated honors courses offered at the introductory, intermediate and advanced course levels in the department.
 To graduate with Honors in Communication, a student must be a major, maintain an overall grade point average of 3.45, an overall Communication grade point average of 3.45, earn no less than a B in any Honors-designated courses, and successfully defend a departmental honors thesis.

-During the Fall 2018 semester, the Department of Communication offers the following Honors-only subsections:
+During the Spring 2023 semester, the Department of Communication offers the following Honors-only subsections:

 COM 2110-410 • Introduction to Nonverbal Communication • Debra G. Poulos

 COM 3300-410 • Mass Media and Society • Dr. Janice T. Pope

 COM 3600-410 • In-Depth Reporting and Writing • Dr. Carolyn M. Edy

 Liney Brantley (Director: Dr. Chris Patti)